German submarine U-132 (1941): Third patrol

-Fourteen days later on 20 July, the submarine attacked Frederika Lensen in convoy QS-19 near Anticosti Island.
+Fourteen days later, on 20 July, the submarine attacked Frederika Lensen in convoy QS-19 near Anticosti Island.
 The ship was towed to Grand Valée Bay and beached, but with her back broken, she was declared a total loss.

-On 29 July the U-132 sights convoy ON-113 and the next day sinks one ship from it.
+On 29 July the U-132 sightes convoy ON 113 and the next day sank one ship from it.

 The boat returned to La Pallice on 16 August.